rick427/Moviez/README.md

 ## Features

-1. Dynamic landing page that changes based on the new popular movies in the industry
+1. Dynamic landing page that changes based on new popular movies in the industry
 2. A tv shows list
 3. A movies list
 4. Renting capabailties (_capped at 3 movies per rent_)